skills/communicate-using-markdown/.github/steps/1-add-headings.md

 1. In the top navigation, select the **Code** tab.

-1. In the top left, start a new branch with the following name.
+1. Create a new branch with the following name:

    ```md
    start-blog